Skip to main content

 • Rabies

-We do not require puppies to have their Rabies vaccine under 20 weeks of age.
+• Rabies vaccine is not required for puppies under 20 weeks of age.

 How old does my puppy need to be to come to the F&H?